quicwg/base-drafts/draft-ietf-quic-http.md

 correlated with the request.
 These streams are referred to as request streams.

-This means that the client's first request occurs on QUIC stream 0, with subsequent requests on stream 4, 8, and so on.
-In order to permit these streams to open, an HTTP/3 server SHOULD configure non-zero minimum values for the number of permitted streams and the initial stream flow control window.
+This means that the client's first request occurs on QUIC stream 0, with subsequent requests on streams 4, 8, and so on.
+In order to permit these streams to open, an HTTP/3 server SHOULD configure non-zero minimum values for the number of permitted streams and the initial stream flow-control window.
 So as to not unnecessarily limit parallelism, at least 100 request streams SHOULD be permitted at a time.